yamada-ui/yamada-ui/.changeset/metal-apricots-wait.md

 "@yamada-ui/pin-input": patch
 ---

-Check disabled and readonly status for both PinInput and PinInputField
+Modified PinInput to be overridden by PinInputField's disabled and readonly props when they are set to true